afeyah/KAUST-AI-Stage2-Solutions/README.md

 - **Exam Stage:** Stage 2
 - **Location:** KAU-Building 29

-This project reflects my learning journey and my practical approach to solving real-world AI problems during the exam.

 ## Feedback & Contributions

 If you have suggestions, improvements, or find any issues, please feel free to [open an issue](https://github.com/afeyah/KAUST-AI-Stage2-Solutions/issues) or submit a pull request.